Th3Av1at0r/CIS106-Avi-Schmookler/README.md

 ## Assignment 13

 In this assignment I had to create two programs that edited arrays throughout them, I created one program where I took the first and last name of the user and formatted it in "Lastname, first initial."
 The second program I created took any list seperated by commas and spaces and turned it into a list of elements that I then listed on new lines after every element.
 Theese skills such as Length and indexing will be helpful when editing strings and lists in the future.
+These techniques can, for example, be used when transfering data from a certain document into a vertical list.